Bull terrier rescue and how to go about bull terrier adoption

 They also do this great practice of letting their adopters to host the dogs for 10 days to 3 weeks on a foster-to-adopt basis to see if the dog is a good fit for your family.
-I highly recommend to check out their website.
+I highly recommend checking out their website.

 Texas Gulf Coast Bull Terrier Club

 This organization is a club for bull terrier lovers in Texas and also a rescue center.
-They work closely with their applicants to find the best suited dogs for them, and of course, the best home for each dog.
-Check out there website here.
+They work closely with their applicants to find the best-suited dogs for them, and of course, the best home for each dog.
+Check out their website here.